LLNJ Code of Conduct

 • Harassing or non-consensual photography or recording

-All participants and presenters are expected to observe these rules and behaviors at all LLNJ meetings or events.
+All participants and presenters are expected to observe these rules and behaviors at all LLNJ meetings and events.
 Your attendance at an LLNJ meeting or event signals your willingness to comply with this Code of Conduct.
-Any breach of this code of conduct will result in an appropriate course of action including but not limited to:
+Any breach of this Code of Conduct will result in an appropriate course of action including but not limited to:

 • Expulsion from the event or meeting